Ways to Give

 Real estate, land, personal property, non-publicly traded shares, artwork, and other illiquid assets offer donors the double benefit of a fair market value charitable deduction and the ability to avoid long-term capital gains taxes—with the additional added convenience of not having to be involved in the sale.

 Donors age 70 ½ and older can take advantage of provisions allowing direct charitable transfers of IRA assets of up to $100,000 per donor per year.
 These transfers count toward Required Minimum Distributions and are not considered taxable withdrawals.

 Estate or Planned Gifts

-The Founders Society honors all benefactors, living and deceased, whose gifts through will, trust, or through other planned gifts—such as a charitable gift annuity, charitable remainder trust, charitable lead trust, life estate, etc.—help to ensure the future excellence and impact of the University of Maryland and its students.
+The Founders Legacy Society honors all benefactors, living and deceased, whose gifts through will, trust, or through other planned gifts—such as a charitable gift annuity, charitable remainder trust, charitable lead trust, life estate, etc.—help to ensure the future excellence and impact of the University of Maryland and its students.

 For more information about Life Income Gifts or Planned Gifts, please contact: